github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 Here is a simple footnote[^1].

 A footnote can also have multiple lines[^2].
-Finally, can you also use names as links, to fit your writing style more closely[^note].
+Finally can you also use names as links, to fit your writing style more closely[^note].

 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.